risc0/risc0-rust-starter/README.md

 # KNOWN ISSUES

-Changes to guest code (i.e. methods/guest/src/bin/multiply.rs) will not properly trigger cargo to rebuild.
+Changes to guest code (e.g. `methods/guest/src/bin/multiply.rs`) will not properly trigger cargo to rebuild.
 One can 'poke' cargo by doing:

 ```